Are there any scholarships available for IWU?

 Please check the website of your German consulate for information which documents are required for your visa application.

 The visa process lasts several weeks - make sure you apply as early as possible!
-Please keep the coordinator informed during the process.
+Please keep the Project Director informed during the process.

 Is there an address where I can have mail sent during the IWU?